komsan-k/IO-engineering/week-1/slot-02/lab/README.md

 The objective of this lab is to:

-1. Understand the difference between **polling** and **interrupt-driven input handling**.
+1. Understand **polling, interrupts, and event-driven execution** in embedded systems.
-2. Configure a push button to generate a GPIO interrupt.
-3. Write and use an Interrupt Service Routine (ISR).
+2. Configure a push button to generate a **GPIO interrupt** and implement an **Interrupt Service Routine (ISR)**.
-4. Understand interrupt latency and event-driven execution.
-5. Detect button events using falling-edge interrupts.
-6. Observe the effect of mechanical switch bounce.
-7. Implement software debouncing for interrupt-driven input.
+3. Understand **mechanical switch bounce** and implement software debouncing for reliable interrupt-driven input.
-8. Use a hardware timer to generate periodic events.
-9. Blink an LED at a fixed frequency using a timer.
+4. Configure a **hardware timer** to generate periodic events and control an LED at a fixed frequency.
-10. Separate asynchronous button events from periodic timer events.
-11. Understand the restrictions that apply inside an ISR.
-12. Use `volatile` variables for data shared between ISR and main code.
-13. Build a simple event-driven embedded application using button interrupts and timer-based LED control.
+5. Develop an **event-driven embedded application** that integrates asynchronous button interrupts with periodic timer-based operations.

 ---